Swegnesium/Short_Url/README.md

 # Short_Url
-URL Shortener Web Application created for a Portfolio Piece for my JavaScript Class.
+URL Shortener Web Application created for a Portfolio Piece in my JavaScript Class.

+Using the TinyOne API.

 Created by: Damon Windsor
-Assisted by: Daniel Fitzsimmonds